lulav/LRS_Documentation/docs_tutorials/gal_orbits/gal_orbits.md

 ## Prerequisites
 To calculate orbits the Python package [GalOrb](https://github.com/ChemelAA/GalOrb-Package) was adopted.
 It is automatically installed when the docker development container of the project is build.
 The orbits are calculated in a non-axisymmetric gravitational potential, using an adopted model of the Galaxy with four components: disk, spheroid, dark-matter halo, and a bar.
 Details on this package, as well as parameters required for simulations, can be found in the article [Globular Clusters: Absolute Proper Motions and Galactic Orbits](https://link.springer.com/article/10.1134/S1990341318020049), [arXiv](https://arxiv.org/pdf/1804.07086.pdf).

+1. Please make sure you have all the [necessary softwares](../getting_started/getting_started.md#softwares-to-work-with-citros) to work with CITROS installed on your computer.

-If you are working without docker please check other dependencies in Dockerfile in [.devcontainer](https://github.com/citros-garden/gal_orbits/tree/main/.devcontainer) folder.
+2. We strongly recommend that you work with [dockers](..//dockerfile_overview/dockerfile_overview.md).
+However, If you are working without docker please check other dependencies in Dockerfile in [.devcontainer](https://github.com/citros-garden/gal_orbits/tree/main/.devcontainer) folder.

 ## Table of Contents
 1. [Installation](#installation)